k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 ## Setting Credentials

-Before using Fabric, create the users and define their credentials, as follows:
+Create the users and define their credentials, as follows:

 - [Create a new user](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#create-user) and a [new role](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#create-role).
 - [Assign the role to the user](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#assign-role-role-to-user-user).